sukhjinder-kumar/blog/_posts/2023-04-07-Gradient_Descent.md

 categories: [Optimization]
 tags: [machine_learning, artificial_intelligence, optimization, data_science]     # TAG names should always be lowercase
 summary: Gradient Descent is a very powerful optimization algorithm that is used almost everywhere in machine learning, from solving logistic regression in 1950s to GPT3!
 This post is math intensive, we try to give a comprehensive analysis.
-excerpt_card: Gradient Descent is a very powerful optimization algorithm that is used almost everywhere in machine learning, from solving logistic regression in 1950s to GPT3!
+description: Gradient Descent is a very powerful optimization algorithm that is used almost everywhere in machine learning, from solving logistic regression in 1950s to GPT3!
 math: true
 image:
   path: /assets/img/Gradient_Descent/GD1.png